elinorwahl/pacman-search/README.md

 - Breadth-first search, in which all nodes on one level of a search tree are explored before moving along to the nodes on the next level.

-- Uniform-cost search, also known as cheapest-first search, in which the cost of taking each branch in the path is calculated, and the possible paths are explored in order from lowest cost to highest.
+- UniforBerkeley Collegem-cost search, also known as cheapest-first search, in which the cost of taking each branch in the path is calculated, and the possible paths are explored in order from lowest cost to highest.

 - A* (A-star) search, in which the path to explore along the search tree is chosen by a calculation that combines the cost of moving to a given node with the cost of moving from that node to the final destination.
 Like uniform-cost search, this search progresses from the path with the lowest cost to the highest.

 `searchAgents.py` defines the Pac-Man agent's goals and search heuristics.
 The parts of the program intended to be altered by the user are:

-- `CornersProblem`, which sets the goal of exploring all four corners of the Pac-Man game space.
+- The class `CornersProblem`, which sets the goal of exploring all four corners of the Pac-Man game space.

-- `cornersHeuristic`, which tells the Pac-Man agent how to visit all four corners of the game space by taking the shortest possible route.
+- The function `cornersHeuristic`, which tells the Pac-Man agent how to visit all four corners of the game space by taking the shortest possible route.

-- `foodHeuristic`, which tells the Pac-Man agent how to collect food capsules by taking the shortest possible route.
+- The function `foodHeuristic`, which tells the Pac-Man agent how to collect food capsules by taking the shortest possible route.

-- `AnyFoodSearchProblem`, which sets the goal of finding food capsules.
+- The class `AnyFoodSearchProblem`, which sets the goal of finding food capsules.

 ### Usage